Sedation Dentistry

 - If your child vomits, help them bend over and turn their head to the side to ensure that they do not inhale the vomit.

-- Please call our office for any questions or concerns that you might have.
+- Please call our Houston pediatric dental office for any questions or concerns that you might have.